GavinLIgy/brlwesoc/README.md

 # brlwesoc - A light-weighted PQC security SoC running on Lattice HX8K FPGA

+## Introduction for the project:

 This is a project aims to implement a PQC algorithm - Binary Ring LWE algorithm on a light-weighted SoC platform - Lattice HX8K FPGA.
 This Soc would be expected to be implemented in IoT security scenario.

-The SoC is based on PicoSoC (https://github.com/cliffordwolf/picorv32/tree/master/picosoc).
+The SoC is based on [PicoSoC](https://github.com/cliffordwolf/picorv32/tree/master/picosoc).

 ## Description For the SoC: